surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 [Novy(Amplified Sound)'s Touhou Progressive House & Trance Mixes,](https://www.youtube.com/playlist?list=PLqGzPZvdSk1OKWSj2d6nTPSJSCjQrUn6j)

-As much as I would like to dump every every song I love here, let's move on to the actual topic in hand.
+I would like to dump every every song I love here; But let's move on to the actual topic in hand.

 ## Building the code....?

+### In an alternate universe...

+alright, let's see,

+I'm going to run ``source build/envsetup.sh``, and use ``lunch`` to use my device, wait for it to finish executing.

+then ``make -j16`` and I'll have my images!

+The only thing I have to worry about is fixing the image to actually be compatible with my phone and boot!

 **Bumpy road! skechy fixes ahead!**

-Oh jeez.. here we go.
+_... or so I thought._

+Why would something relating to computers _just work_ anyways? silly me.

+Here's some issues I ran into, and the fixes I used for them.

 ### nl_intern_locale_data: assertion 'cnt < (sizeof (_nl_value_type_lc_time) / sizeof (_nl_value_type_lc_time[0]))' failed.